What is Unit Testing?

 2. Automated Testing

-Manual Testing obviously seems time-consuming for most of the cases.
+Manual Testing obviously seems time-consuming for most cases.
 But for some cases when writing automated test cases to cover each and every scenario is not possible, manual is often the preferred method.

 Why is Unit Testing Important?